OliverKillane/Imperial-Computing-Notes/70024 - Software Reliability/Random Program Generation.md

 - Generating expressions that could contain [[Undefined Behaviour]] The weakened constraints are weighted (e.g. allow null ptr dereference in $\approx10\%$ of generated programs).

-A volation of a short circuiting rule for modulus/ `%`  was found, that required the removal of safe wrappers which included bracketing that disuaded the compiler from optimising incorrectly.
+A violation of a short circuiting rule for modulus/ `%`  was found, that required the removal of safe wrappers which included bracketing that dissuaded the compiler from optimising incorrectly.